scandum/twinsort/README.md

 of 2 elements.
 The twin swap routine also contains a reverse order run detector, so 6 5 4 3 2 1 is sorted into 1 2 3 4 5 6 rather than 5 6 3 4 1 2.

+The swap and the run detection are carried out simultaneously, subsequently the reverse run detector has very little overhead.

 Tail sort
 ---------
 The tail sort is a bottom-up merge sort which uses at most n / 2 swap memory.

 It merges by copying the right block to swap memory and merging the tails of each block.
-The tail merge routine also contains a forward run detector.
+The tail merge routine also contains a forward run detector which has very little overhead.

 Performance
 -----------
-Based on limited benchmarks tailsort performs better than Timsort while the algorithm is about 150 lines of sparse C code.
+Based on limited benchmarks tailsort performs better than Timsort while the algorithm is about 150 lines of sparse C code that should be relatively easy to understand.

 Overall it's slower than quadsort, most notably on small arrays.